rust-lang/rfcs/text/0000-optional-float-free-libcore.md

 [alternatives]: #alternatives

 * Move all float-free code to another crate and re-export it from core
+* Split up core into more crates, i.e. core façade
+* Make dependence on libcore explicit and add feature to libcore to enable or disable floating-point
 * Do nil, and let users who need this patch their own libcore
 * Switch to soft-float rather than disable if the flag is false
+* Have `needs_floating_point` attribute which enables floating-point instruction emission for an item, and add it to all items which need it

 # Unresolved questions
 [unresolved]: #unresolved-questions